Equinox

 Frequently Asked Questions

-What should I actually do during an equinox? +
+What should I do during the Equinox? +

-How does the equinox affect my zodiac sign specifically? +
+How does the Equinox affect my zodiac sign? +

-What is the difference between the March and September equinox astrologically? +
+What is the difference between the Vernal and Autumnal Equinox? +

 Content reviewed by OmenMe's editorial team